 |

 Procedures are set to detect and prevent frauds and to protect the organisation's resources, both physical (e.g., machinery and property) and intangible (e.g., reputation or Intellectual property such as trademarks, patents, etc.).
-The Financial Statements are prepared in accordance with the Indian Accounting Standards issued by the Ministry of Corporate Affairs.
+The Financial Statements are prepared as per the Indian Accounting Standards issued by the Ministry of Corporate Affairs.

 |